rbelling/vuejs-gilt/README.md

-# Introduction to ES2015
+# Materials for Vue.js presentation at Gilt Architecture Council - Fall 2017

-Please go to wiki to read the materials: [Wiki](https://github.com/MunGell/es2015/wiki)
+Please go to wiki to read the materials: [Wiki](https://github.com/rbelling/vuejs-gilt/wiki)